 - Expert Query Performance Troubleshooting: http://youtu.be/Nbxg5crWq38

-Here is the gold standard for troubleshooting query performance problems, the original whitepaper from Tom Davidson that talks about waits and queues.
+Here is the gold standard for troubleshooting query performance problems.
+It’s the original whitepaper from Tom Davidson that discusses waits and queues.
 I also list out any other papers that I believe will help:

 - SQL Server Best Practices Article: http://technet.microsoft.com/en-us/library/cc966413.aspx